PDF(159.2 KB) View with Adobe Reader on a variety of devices

 Cisco Products not Impacted by MPTCP

-Generally, any device that does not inspect TCP flows or Layer-7 information does not alter the TCP headers, and as a result should be transparent to MPTCP.
+Generally, any device that does not inspect TCP flows or Layer-7 information also does not alter TCP options, and as a result should be transparent to MPTCP.
 These devices might include:

-- All router products (unless firewall or NAT functionality is enabled; see the affected products section earlier in the document for more details)
+All router products (unless firewall or NAT functionality is enabled; see the Cisco Products Impacted by MPTCP section earlier in the document for more details)